Open this winter – check “Location and Hours” page for details –

 For volunteer opportunities, go to Positions Available tab.

 The Friends of Lake Elmo’s Sunfish Lake Park rely on donations to operate the Sally Manzara Interpretive Nature Center as a community resource within our Mission.
-We have also officially “Adopted” Sunfish Lake Park in the new Lake Elmo Adopt-a-Park Program.
+We have also officially “Adopted” Sunfish Lake Park in the Lake Elmo Adopt-a-Park Program.

 Check out our YouTube Channel:

-Shane’s first Video Virtual Trail Walk – we plan to do seasonal video trail walks to show to visitors who are unable to physically walk the trails.
+highlights: Shane’s first Video Virtual Trail Walk – we plan to do seasonal video trail walks to show to visitors who are unable to physically walk the trails.

 Kim – Bobcat Operator Extraordinare